andrew/ultimate-awesome/README.md

 - [awesome-of-awesome-ml](https://github.com/KatsuyaITO/awesome-of-awesome-ml) - Awesome list of awesome lists of machine learning.
 - [awesome-face-related-list](https://github.com/kingsj0405/awesome-face-related-list) - A list of things I've used myself and found to be robust and useful.
 - [awesome-playgrounds](https://github.com/KirillTregubov/awesome-playgrounds) - A curated list of playgrounds that let you run code in your browser.
+- [awesome-conferences](https://github.com/kongr45gpen/awesome-conferences) - An awesome list of open-source software useful for organising conferences, symposia, workshops and all kinds of events.
+- [awesome-NDT](https://github.com/kroobose/awesome-NDT) - A collection of AWESOME things about ML for non-destructive testing.
 - [practice-docker-programming-projects](https://github.com/labex-labs/practice-docker-programming-projects) - Practice Docker Programming Projects | This repo collects 2 of programming projects for Docker.
 Docker is revolutionizing application deployment and scaling.
 This Skill Tree presents a systematic approach to learning containerization with Docker.
 Perfect for DevOps beginners, it provides a clear .
 - [awesome-hacking-spots](https://github.com/lack3r/awesome-hacking-spots) - :computer: :coffee: List of Awesome Hacking places, organised by Country and City, listing if it features power and wifi.
 - [awesome-value-investing](https://github.com/learner-long-life/awesome-value-investing) - List of awesome resources for value investing, compounding wealth, and finding great businesses.